 On 22 April 1932 Maurits Escher leaves for Italy, together with his friend and painter Giuseppe Haas-Triverio.
-Their first stop: Sicily.
-In the square in front of the church in Gangi a couple of street urchins ask them if they would like to see some dead priests.
+Their destination: Sicily.
+In Gangi, the duo is approached by a couple of street urchins, who ask them if they would like to see any dead priests. *

-A large key was produced and, surrounded by a gang of shouting boys, Maurits and Giuseppe descend into the crypt.
-Almost all the walls are pockmarked by rows of niches containing mummies*.
+A large key was produced and, surrounded by a gang of shouting boys, Maurits and Giuseppe descend into the crypt of the Madre Church.
+Almost all the walls are pockmarked by rows of niches containing mummies.
 Escher took some photos and created this lithograph as soon as he got back home.

 [*] M.C.
 Escher, His Life and Complete Graphic Work, edited by J.L.
 Locher, Abradale Press, 1982, page 36